 SA Objective 3: This site is rural and outside the current Barrowford Settlement boundary.
-As such it will not promote urban regeneration; indeed it will possibly have the opposite effect.
+As such it will not promote urban regeneration; indeed, it will possibly have the opposite effect.
 As there are neither employment opportunities nor other facilities proposed for this site how can it support rural areas, tackle deprivation or promote sustainable living?

-When a detailed planning application for the 1st phase of the Trough Laithe Strategic Housing Site development was submitted the Lancashire County Council assessment showed a lack of places at primary level within 2 km of that site, and a Section condition for the developer to contribute to school places provision was applied.
-This (P130) site is further away from primary school provision within Nelson and Colne from Trough Laithe, which will exclude some of the schools in those towns due to distance.
-Although it is nearer to Barrowford's Schools, the LCC assessment for Trough Laithe identified a lack of local capacity and this situation will only deteriorate when planning for phase 2 of Trough Laithe is approved and the houses built.
+When a Outline Application for the Trough Laithe Strategic Housing Site development was submitted the Lancashire County Council assessment showed a lack of places at primary level within 2 km of that site, and a Section condition for the developer to contribute up to a maximum of £1,330,824.60 towards school place provision was applied.
+This (P130) site is further away from primary school provision within Nelson and Colne than Trough Laithe, which will exclude some of the schools in those towns due to distance.
+Although it is nearer to Barrowford's Schools, the LCC assessment for Trough Laithe identified a lack of local capacity this situation will only deteriorate when planning for phase 2 of Trough Laithe is approved and the houses built.
 The additional number of children generated from building 140 new houses over and above the 2nd phase of Trough Laithe would necessitate the extension of one or both Barrowford schools to create the necessary additional capacity.
-However this would not be feasible at the late Victorian era Barrowford Primary School.
+This would not be feasible at the late Victorian era Barrowford Primary School.

 SA Objective 4: The site may be within 800m of Barrowford GPs' surgeries, but so are the projected 500 houses at Trough Laithe.
-Neither of the two Barrowford surgeries has the spare capacity required to cater for 640 new houses.
+Neither of the two Barrowford surgeries has the spare capacity required to cater for 640 new houses (including the 500 Strategic Housing Site).